Lindeneg/dmi-open-data-go/README.md

 The two API's used are **Meteorological Observation** (*metObs*) and **Climate Data** (*climateData*).

-It is recommended to set the API keys as environmental variables with these respective variables:
+It is recommended to set the API keys as environmental variables:
 `$DMI_CLIMATE_API_KEY` and `$DMI_METOBS_API_KEY`